findbest.tools

 ROMI (Return on Marketing Investment)

-Best for: Marketing Directors.
-ROMI factors in the Cost of Goods Sold (COGS).
-It answers the question: "After making the product and paying for the ads, did we have money left over?"
-This is a much purer reflection of marketing efficiency.
+ROMI is a purer metric for marketing directors.
+It factors in the Cost of Goods Sold (COGS).
+It answers the vital question: 'After making the product and paying for the ads, did we actually contribute cash to the business?'
+This is the metric that separates growth from sheer vanity.

 C

-Best for: CEOs and CFOs.
-This takes every expense into account — not just the ad spend and COGS, but also the overhead of the marketing team, software subscriptions (SaaS), and agency fees.
-This is the ultimate "truth" metric for the department.
+This takes everything into account—not just ad spend and COGS, but also the 'Loaded Cost' of the marketing team, software subscriptions (SaaS), and agency retainers.
+This is the ultimate 'hard truth' metric for the entire department.

-Calculators are precise, but the data flowing into them is often flawed.
+Calculators provide perfect math, but your marketing data is often flawed.
 Attribution is the science of assigning credit to different touchpoints in a customer journey.
-Most platforms default to "Last-Click," which heavily favors Search and Retargeting while ignoring the "top-of-funnel" awareness work done by Social or Display ads.
+Most platforms default to "Last-Click," which unfairly rewards Retargeting while ignoring the "top-of-funnel" awareness work done by Brand or Content marketing.
+Before you trust ROI outputs, make sure your campaign links are consistently tagged with a disciplined UTM Builder workflow.

 Multi-Touch Attribution (MTA)

-Testing if the sale would have happened anyway.
-Brand search often has a high ROAS, but low incrementality (people were already looking for you).
+Would the sale have happened anyway?
+Brand Search often shows high ROI, but low incrementality (those users were already looking for you).

 Once you have your numbers, how do you improve them?
 We recommend the Rule of 5 Optimization Stack: